iotaledger/integration-services/documentation/docs/examples/java/create-channel.md

 # Create Channel

 The [example-5](https://github.com/albydeca/iota-is-sdk/blob/main/examples/src/main/java/net/gradbase/examples/CreateChannel.java)
-script authenticates an Integration Service client to manage Identities using the Admin identity created in [example-0](how-to-run-examples) and then performs the following tasks:
+script authenticates an Integration Services client to manage identities using the admin identity created in [example-0](how-to-run-examples) and then performs the following tasks:

 1. Creates a channel.
 2. Writes data on the channel.